standardgalactic/third-brain/_Notes/How to stay wealthy.md

 - Combination of frugality and paranoia
+	- Wealth is created by suppressing what you could buy today in order to have more stuff or options in the future.
 - Realise that some of the wealth accumulated can be attributed to [[Appreciate the role of luck|luck]].
 So there is no repeatable formula for success
 - The key word is **survival**, not *growth* or *brains* or *insight*
 	- The ability to stick around for a long time, without getting wiped out